cylc/cylc-flow/faq.md

 ### How do I version control my suites?

-Like source code, the development of complex workflow definitions should be managed with proper branch-and-merge revision control, especially for collaborative development.
-Cylc suites (like source code) are defined in a human-readable text format that is amenable to version control, but cylc does not have a built-in version control system - and nor should it, because that is the job of specialist power tools like git and subversion.
+Collaborative development of complex workflow definitions requires proper branch-and-merge revision control, just like program source code.
+Cylc does not have built-in version control or suite database for the same reason that the Python programming language (say) does not have built-in revision control or a program database.
+Revision control is the job of specialist power tools like git and subversion, and storage and discovery requirements are very much user, site, and project dependent.

-[Rose](https://github.com/metomi/rose) provides a nice solution for several aspects of suite managment that fall outside of cylc's core purpose, including suite discovery and revision control.
+The [Rose](https://github.com/metomi/rose) suite management framework provides a nice solution suite storaage, discovery, and revision control (via Subversion).

 ### How do I install task scripts etc. to task hosts?